Riphahh/sda-a1/README.md

 - **Bank Class**: Interacts with accounts through the abstract `Account` class rather than concrete implementations, showcasing the DIP by depending on abstractions not on concretions.

-## Getting Started

-To run this project, clone the repository and compile the Java files in your preferred IDE or command line: